“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 Got food poisoning in Delhi?
 Got hit by a moped in Bangkok?
 Or maybe you just slipped in the shower and broke your wrist in Madrid?
 These things can, and do happen and will all require emergency medical treatment.
 Being sick, infirm and unable to jerk yourself off is bad enough as it is, so the last thing you want is a hefty medical bill which you have to pay out of your own pocket.

-If you need emergency dental care, you are covered up to $1000.
+If you need emergency dental care, you may be covered up to $1000.

 If you need something major, like a root canal you will likely not be fully covered – in all probability, only the cost of the essential, immediate works will be covered.
 That said, in many parts of the world you can find cheap and competent dentists at bargain prices.